ashishrv/pyzmqnotes/source/index.rst

 It is higher level concept than sockets and provides as low level conceptual framework as possible to build messaging systems.
 It can help build framework that scales where services could be handled by different applications that does one job well.

-.. sidebar:: Disclaimer
+.. sidebar:: Note

     These are my notes based on reading the excellent articles on web, ØMQ guide and pyzmq documentation and trying out examples.
-    This is still work in progress.
+    This is still a work in progress.

-    For feedback and issues, please send a mail to "ashish.vid" at gmail dot com.

 Distributed applications are also easier to change compared to a monolithic applications.